Here is our 10 point guide to Continuing Healthcare and how to reclaim care home fees.

 10. NHS Continuing Healthcare is reviewed after three months but should remain in place if the underlying care needs continue.
 To challenge a funding decision it is helpful to be familiar with the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care.
 You also need to read the Checklist and the Decision Support Tool documents.

-If you or a loved one require professional support in applying for funding or challenging a care home fees decision then we shall be happy to assist.
+If you or a loved one require legal support to reclaim care home fees then we shall be happy to assist.

 We operate a FREE legal helpline.
-Call us on 0808 139 1606 and speak in confidence with one of our Continuing Healthcare lawyers.
-Alternatively you can email specialist solicitor Charlotte Mitchell direct at [email protected]
+Call us on 0333 888 0404 and speak in confidence with one of our Continuing Healthcare lawyers.
+Alternatively we will assess the merits of your claim free of charge if you complete our dedicated questionnaire.